 - Lineage 2 has an entire island of dinosaurs.
 The T. rex is a raid-boss like, aggressive mob that will, occasionally, eat other dinosaurs and be surrounded by a glowing blue effect.
 They normally wander around a set area (per 'rex) but there's one or two that walk around the whole Primeval Forest.
 And they're also aggro.
 The developers actually kept the poor eyesight of the T. rex, and have given players a chance to run away: if you see the T. rex say "?" it means you have been noticed.

 - Fossil Fighters uses T. rex as its mascot.
 However, the only way to obtain one without trading is during the Playable Epilogue, after beating the game!
 It's also the hardest single dinosaur to find.
 The game treats it as an Infinity+1 Sword, but it is much less so in comparison to the likes of King Dynal.
-The sequel, Fossil Fighters: Champions, makes it available much earlier in the game but its Infinity+1 attributes only emerge with leveling now, and it's been made only a secondary mascot after Triceratops.
+The sequels scale it back a bit; the T-Rex is still powerful and makes it onto the packaging, but not quite as powerful or prominent as it was before.
+The third game, Fossil Fighters: Frontier, also gives the player a sidekick that's like a little T. rex (but is instead a made-up species called a Nibblesaurus).

 - The original Ape Escape has our protagonist travel through many different eras from pre-history through to the far future... in order to catch rogue monkeys with a net.
 One early level featured a mini-boss monkey astride a T. rex.